FIG-Bioinfo/FIG-Bioinformatics-Course/3_Projections/3.1_Sample-Set-Creation/Sample-Set-Creation-Exercise-2_Sorting_Data.md

 Launch VScode, and open the course-folder if VScode has not already done so automatically.
-Then got to the terminal-window if it is open, else launch a new terminal.
+Then go to the terminal-window if it is open, else launch a new terminal.
 You should see a message indicating that `COURSE_HOME` has been set to the course-folder, and that the